• Home

 Next, start adding your flowers one by one, beginning with the largest blooms and working your way down.

-This adds fullness to your Easter floral centerpiece for a more finished look.
+This adds fullness to your Easter floral centerpiece, giving it a more finished look.

 Pink gerber daisies and white Easter lilies placed in a tape grid to create an Easter centerpiece